 The Chief Executive announced in his 1998 Policy Address the formal launch of the Enhanced Productivity Programme (EPP) across the public sector.
 Since then, significant progress has been made in achieving the goal of EPP, which is to achieve the best value-for-money in Government expenditure while maintaining and improving the quality of public services.

-We welcome public monitoring of EPP to ensure that savings are achieved without compromising the quality of service or giving rise to staffing problems.
+We welcome public monitoring to ensure that savings are achieved without compromising the quality of service or giving rise to staffing problems.
 We have undertaken from the outset to implement EPP in an open, transparent and accountable manner.
-To allow the public to continue to monitor our performance, we publish this third EPP Booklet: 2001-02.
-It summarises the achievements of bureaux, departments and subvented organisations; the measures taken to support implementation of EPP and the safeguards put in place to ensure the quality of service; and the challenges and opportunities ahead.
+We publish this EPP Booklet: 2002-03 which summarises the achievements of bureaux, departments and subvented organisations; the measures taken to support implementation of EPP and the safeguards put in place to ensure the quality of service.